j0lvera/conventions/go/logging.md

 - **Console writer**: Human-readable format for development
 - **JSON output**: Machine-readable format for production

+## Logging Location

+Logging should primarily happen in the handler layer, closest to the user.
+This ensures:

+- Consistent logging across all endpoints
+- Proper context about user requests
+- Clear separation of concerns
+- Easy debugging of user-facing issues

 ## Handler Pattern

 Always inject logger into handlers via constructor: